kaylatrick/JavaScript-Ref-Manual/JavaScriptManual.md

 variable: reference to a piece of data in memory (ex: var x = 4;)

 ##reserved words
-select words in the language that have a specific meaning (ex: for, where, function)
+select words in the language that have a specific meaning (ex: for, where, function).
+These words cannot be used for variable names.

 ##statements vs. expressions
 Statement: describes a complete action, whether it returns a value or not (ex: if(true) {console.log("hi")};)